rajasuba/gallery/README.md

-# gallery
+# Gallary Web Application

-# A sample gallery web application to upload photos and view them from web
+# A sample gallery web application to upload photos
+# and view them from web